MaksymPustovyi/codigoJava/Introduccion a Java/Ejercicios Tema 3/README_ENG.md

 - [x] [EXERCISE - CHECK BINARY](ComprobarBinario.java) Create a method that checks if a number is binary.
 A binary number consists only of zeros and ones.
 <br> :bulb: Refactor: evolved from static integer logic to a robust architectural solution featuring dynamic input, regex-based digit filtering, and string-based binary validation to prevent overflow.

-- [ ] [EXERCISE - BINARY CONVERTER](ConversosBinario.java) Create a method to obtain the binary representation of a number N passed as a parameter.
+- [x] [EXERCISE - BINARY CONVERTER](ConversosBinario.java) Create a method to obtain the binary representation of a number N passed as a parameter.
+<br> :bulb: Refactor: advanced binary converter using iterative StringBuilder logic to prevent integer overflow and robust input normalization for decimal-to-integer handling.

 - [ ] [EXERCISE - ALPHABETICAL ORDER](OrdenarAlfabeticamente.java) Create a method that checks if a word is sorted alphabetically.